cronokirby/new-blog/content/posts/Interfaces-to-Traits.md

 }
 ```
 We've left the `height` method abstract.
 We can't actually create
 instances of the `Shape` class.
-Instead, we need to extend the class,
+Instead, we need to extend the class
 with another, and then we can create instances of that *subclass*.

 ## Interfaces